signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="DuplicatedRTPStreamsCmdLine"></a>
 ### Duplicated RTP Streams (RFC 7198)

-As explained in [Duplicated RTP Streams (RFC7198)](#user-content-duplicatedrtpstreams) below, [pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
+As explained in [Duplicated RTP Streams (RFC7198)](#user-content-duplicatedrtpstreams) below, [pktlib](#user-content-pktlib) implements RFC7198 in order to detect and deal withstreams with packets duplicated for redundancy.
 Below are mediaMin command line examples included in the SigSRF SDK for RFC7198:

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_RFC7198_EVS.pcapng -L -d0xc11 -r20